 Program Description

-Programs that receive funding from a local office for the aging and/or NYSOFA state funding are required to follow the NYSOFA regulations for social adult day care.
-There is no license, registration or certification required by New York State to operate a social adult day program.
+Programs that receive funding from a local office for the aging and/or NYSOFA state funding are required to comply with NYSOFA regulations governing SADS.

 Core Services

-- Socialization: planned activities based on the needs and capabilities of the participants
+- Socialization: Planned activities tailored to the needs, interests, and capabilities of participants

-- Personal care: some assistance with mobility, toileting, transfers, and eating
+- Personal care: Limited assistance with mobility, toileting, transfers, and eating

-- Nutrition: meals, snacks, and hydration, as appropriate and in accordance with NYSOFA or Child and Adult Care Food Plan (CACFP) requirements
+- Nutrition: Meals, snacks, and hydration provided in accordance with NYSOFA requirements or Child and Adult Care Food Plan (CACFP), as applicable

 Additional Optional Services

-- Total assistance in personal care: continence and bathing assistance, assistance with self-administration of medication, simple dressings, routine skin care, and assistance with adaptive equipment
+- Total assistance with personal care: Including continence and bathing assistance, support with self-administration of medication, simple dressings, routine skin care, and assistance with adaptive equipment

-- Maintenance and enhancement of daily living skills: assisting participants to learn or relearn self-care skills and instrumental activities of daily living
+- Maintenance and enhancement of daily living skills: Support to learn or relearn self-care skills and instrumental activities of daily living

 - Case assistance